mdgriffith/elm-optimize-level-2/README.md

 If you're interested in getting to know what's happening, [here's an overview of all the JS transformations we are exploring](transformations.md)!

 Not all of them are included in the CLI tool because not all of them turned out to be beneficial.
-Part of this endeavor is a science project :bowtie:, where we capture data on which transformations turn out to be worthwhile.
+Part of this endeavor is a science project :bowtie:, where we capture data so we can know which transformations turn out to be worthwhile.

 A few are listed there as either incomplete or not attempted.
 That's future work!